We are now OPEN for applications for places to start in September 2022

 Which schools are involved in the Doncaster ITT Partnership?

-- Lead School for the Primary ‘Partners in Learning’ Teaching School Alliance – which has almost 100 member schools
+- Lead ITT & NQT School for the Primary ‘Partners in Learning’ Alliance – which has almost 100 member schools

 Hall Cross Academy (Secondary)

-- Doncaster’s largest Secondary school, is Lead School for the ‘DRAFTTS’ Alliance representing the majority of Doncaster’s larger Secondary schools
+- Doncaster’s largest Secondary school, is Lead School for the ‘DRAFTTS’ Alliance representing the majority of Doncaster’s Secondary schools and Academies

 Can you tell me more about my course options?